tonych17/tonych17.github.io/index.md

 >_With Ying Yuan_<br />_Empirical Economics.
 Under Review._

-2. Multifractal volatility forecast of Chinese stock market based on high-frequency data
+2. Can investor attention help to predict stock market volatility?
+An empirical research based on Chinese stock market high-frequency data
 >_With Ying Yuan, and Wen Zeng_<br />_Chinese Journal of Management Science.
 Forthcoming._